 Our unique Certificate in Teaching English in Two-Year Colleges prepares our graduates for careers in the classroom.
 Students can select a number of Chicago-area community colleges for their training.
 This certificate is available to students in both the MA in English and MA in Writing and Publishing.

 Digital Humanities, or just simply "DH," is the name for a set of computer-based tools and methods used by people in the humanities.
 The Graduate Certificate in Digital Humanities is an interdisciplinary program taught by faculty from across the university.
 It focuses on training students in the tools, methods, and real-world projects that have become central to cutting-edge humanities scholarship.
 In this certificate program you will develop hands-on experience with these powerful tools and participate in projects including text markup and analysis, the visualization of cultural objects and datasets, and the publication of results across several media.

 The Department of Writing, Rhetoric, & Discourse offers a Graduate Certificate in TESOL, which prepares students to teach English as a Second Language (ESL) in the U.S. or abroad.
 Comprised of courses in Writing, Rhetoric, & Discourse; English; Bilingual-Bicultural Education; and Modern Languages, the TESOL Certificate can be completed by any DePaul graduate student.
 For students pursuing the MA in English, three of the four courses required for TESOL will also apply to the MA in English.
 Thus, attaining the TESOL Certificate requires taking only one course beyond the 12 courses for the MA in English.

-For more information about either the MA in English or the MA in Writing and Publishing, contact Assistant Director of English Graduate Programs, Meredith Ferrill, at 773-325-1793 or via email.
+For more information about the MA in English, contact Program Director June Hee Chung at 773-325-4089 or via email.
+For more information about the MA or MFA in Writing and Publishing, contact Program Director Rebecca Johns Trissler at 773-325-1762 or via email.